zoccoler/napari-signal-classifier/README.md

 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-signal-classifier)](https://napari-hub.org/plugins/napari-signal-classifier)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17727926.svg)](https://doi.org/10.5281/zenodo.17727926)

-A napari plugin that classifies annotated signals stored in a table in the .features of a Labels layer using scikit-learn RandomForest classifier.
+A napari plugin that classifies annotated signals stored in a table in the `.features` of a `Labels` layer using a classifier.

-It also provides a sub-signal classifier that can be used to classify sub-signals inside time-series.
-First it detects sub-sginals with a template matching algorithm and then classifies them also using scikit-learn RandomForest classifier.
+It also provides a sub-signal classifier that can be used to classify local patterns inside longer time-series.
+First it detects sub-sginals with a template matching algorithm based on annotated sub-signals.
+Then, it trains and run predictions with a chosen classifier.
+At the moment, only  [scikit-learn RandomForest classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) option is implemented.

 This plugin employs and works in synergy with the [napari-signal-selector plugin](https://github.com/zoccoler/napari-signal-selector?tab=readme-ov-file#napari-signal-selector).
-Take a look at it to see how to annotate signals in a plotter linked to a napari Labels layer with the .features attribute.
+Take a look at it to see how to annotate signals in a plotter linked to a napari `Labels` layer with signals table stored in the `.features` attribute.

 [Jump to Intallation](#installation)